Trail Project

 • Rotates 360 degrees

-• Track does not have to turn around
+• The track does not have to turn around

-• Easily moves debris away from trail tread
+• The hydraulic thumb enables placing rocks and easily moves debris away from trail tread

 • Good at cutting and shaping backslope